A once in a lifetime experience

 These waters are sheltered from open ocean swells by the Great Barrier Reef.
 There are a number of spectacular anchorages within the region, which we will use during each research trip.

-Either RV Escape or RV Flying Fish V will be your mothership (home and work platform) for the duration of the Programme.
-Escape is a 24-metre research vessel, and Flying Fish is a 23-metre research vessel.
-The support vessels (RV Koopa and RV Coda) will be working from the mothership on a daily basis.
-The entire research team including all Research Assistants will live and work from the vessels on a daily basis.
+RV Escape, a 24-metre research vessel, will be your home and work platform for the duration of the Programme.
+The support vessels (RV Koopa and RV Coda) will be working from Escape on a daily basis.

 What will you do?